+2.3.2 Competitive Player Transfers

-2.3.2 Competitive Player Transfers to a Different Club:
+a.
+Competitive Player Transfer to a different Club:

 If a transfer involves a player moving from a competitive team to a team (competitive or recreational) in a different Club, the transfer request must be made through the Wisconsin Youth Soccer Association.
 WYSA policy states: